Hedgeturd/SU-Font-Tool/README.md

 Once happy with your changes, you can drag and drop your XML file onto the Program to turn it back into an FTE/FCO file

 ## To Do
-- Update translation jsons for new system
+- Update translation JSONs for new system
 - (Try) Add DDS Support

 ## Thanks